Shanyey/ip/docs/README.md

 ## Delete Task

-Deletes a task
+Deletes a selected task.

+Format: `Delete <Index>`
+- You must input a valid digit as the index.

-Example: `delete 3`
+Example: `Delete 3`

 ```
 Your wish is my command UwU